 Powers and Abilities

 When active as Ant-Man or Yellowjacket, Pym "had the strength of a man of his age, height, and build who engages in intensive regular exercise".
-When shrank to insect size he still had the same strength.
-As Giant Man or Goliath his strength varied depending on his height.
+When shrank to insect-size, he still had the same strength.
+As Giant Man or Goliath, his strength varied depending on his height.
 When 10 feet tall Pym can lift about 0.5 ton.
-Greater heights give him enormous mass and strain his movement but can be used to give him boosts of strength.
+Greater heights give him enormous mass and strain his movement, but can be used to give him boosts of strength.
 When 100 feet tall, Pym can lift almost 100+ tons.
 This is considered his maximum size and strength level.

-Pym has at times shrunk a "variety of weaponry, provisions, and scientific instruments" to microscopic size,allowing him to carry said provisions in his pockets.
+Pym has, at times, shrunk a "variety of weaponry, provisions, and scientific instruments" to microscopic size, allowing him to carry said provisions in his pockets.
 He can restore them to the original size at will.

 As Ant-Man, Hank Pym constructed a cybernetic helmet that allowed for communication between him and insects, such as ants.
 It contained three basic components, a receiver, a decoder and a transmitter.
-He could not control ants in the traditional sense, but when asked they were very willing to help.
+He could not control ants in the traditional sense, but when asked, they were very willing to help.
 Later, Hank added a loudspeaker to this helmet so that people would be able to hear him even when he was shrunk down.
 Ant-Man's original costume was composed of unstable molecules that allowed it to change size when he did and was more resistant to damage.
 It is unclear whether Mr. Fantastic gave Hank the material or if Hank discovered the process to make unstable molecules himself.
-Hank went on to develop several costume for himself and Janet Van Dyne, as well as using unstable molecules to make transparent gas masks for military use.
+Hank went on to develop several costumes for himself and for Janet Van Dyne, as well as using unstable molecules to make transparent gas masks for military use.
 His costume was later modified to contain hydraulic boots that could launch him short distances and allow him to land successfully.
 He also carried an unbreakable nylon rope which he used to lasso opponents and toss them around.
 As Giant Man, he created a helmet that he could use to shrink or enlarge other objects and people.
-As Yellowjacket, he wore gloves called "stingers" the could emit bolts of electricity.
+As Yellowjacket, he wore gloves called "stingers" that could emit bolts of electricity.
 He had artificial wings implanted in his suit to allow him to fly.

 Skills and Training